gvwilson/sdxpy/src/dup/index.md

 which is pronounced "[%g big_oh "big-oh" %] of N squared".
 In simpler terms,
-when the number of files doubles the running time roughly quadruples, which means means that the time per file increases as the number of files increases.
+when the number of files doubles the running time roughly quadruples, which means the time per file increases as the number of files increases.

 Slowdown like this is often unavoidable, but in our case there's a better way.